 Range of Permeability Values:

 Permeability changes significantly in the rocks ranging from 1 nano Darcy (nD) (1*10-9 D) to 1 micro-Darcy (μD) (1*10-6) for clays, shales, and granites that contribute towards the formation of cap-rock or make a reservoir rock having a permeability of several Darcie’s making it a good reservoir to permit fluids.
-1 mD is considered as a threshold below which a rock is not considered as a reservoir rock unless there are some unusual conditions like the reservoir is a fractured formation etc. Classification of permeabilities for reservoir rock are enlisted in the table below:
+One mD is considered a threshold below which a rock is not considered a reservoir unless there are some unusual conditions, like the reservoir being a fractured formation, etc. Classification of permeabilities for reservoir rock is enlisted in the table below:

 Table 1: Classification of Reservoir Permeability: